milantenk/ngx-interactive-paycard/README.md

 The component has one output event: if the Submit button is clicked the `submitEvent` is fired.

 An example for the usage can be found below.
-The exmaple assumes, that the consumer `assets` folder contains the necessary images.
+The example assumes, that the consumer `assets` folder contains the necessary images.

 ```html
 <ngx-interactive-paycard